fredwu/api_taster/README.md

 end
 ```

-In `routes.rb`, define parameters for each API endpoint after the normal routes definition block.
+In `lib/api_tasters/routes.rb`, define parameters for each API endpoint after the normal routes definition block.
 For example:

 ```ruby
 if Rails.env.development?